Medway: Post-war development

 Numerous developments are proposed for the Chatham area including widening and straightening Union Street, development and improvements to The Brook and new developments at Gun Wharf and Chatham Waterfront.
-One such development at Chatham Waterfront (the area between Rochester railway station and Chatham Dockyard) is The Quays, a mixed-use development comprising two 20-storey residential towers, designed by WilkinsonEyre architects.
+Another development at Chatham Maritime (near the marina area south of St Mary's island) is The Quays, a mixed-use development comprising two 20-storey residential towers, designed by WilkinsonEyre architects.